iov-one/iov-core/packages/iov-stream/README.md

 [![npm version](https://img.shields.io/npm/v/@iov/stream.svg)](https://www.npmjs.com/package/@iov/stream)

 @iov/stream are some helper methods and classes to ceal with stream processing.
-As IovReader exposes a Stream based event API, and tendermint/RpcClient exposes Stream based subscriptions, there is common useful functionality for creating and consuming streams both in applications as well as in the test code.
+As BcpConnection exposes a Stream based event API, and tendermint/RpcClient exposes Stream based subscriptions, there is common useful functionality for creating and consuming streams both in applications as well as in the test code.